PascualMeritaTorres/pascualmeritatorres.github.io/_posts/2024-11-05-useful_blogs.md

 - Tim Rocktäschel's [Advice for Short-term Machine Learning Research Projects](https://rockt.github.io/2018/08/29/msc-advice)

 - Mor Harchol-Balter's [Applying to Ph.D.
 Programs in CS](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf)

+- Andrej Karpathy's [A Survival Guide to a PhD](https://karpathy.github.io/2016/09/07/phd/), which in my opinion is completely generalisable to doing research in general, not only during a PhD.
+In fact, I think some of his thoughts (such as developing taste) are applicable to working in almost any job in general.

 - Jason Eisner's [How to Read a Paper](https://www.cs.jhu.edu/~jason/advice/how-to-read-a-paper.html)